tonytang9544/CT5_Dropbox_Backup/README.md

 # CT5_Dropbox_Backup

-Backup dropbox files onto partitions with unsupported file systems.
+Backup dropbox files onto partitions with unsupported file systems, such as exFAT.

 ## Before running the script